izumin5210/actopus/doc/api.md

  * Example: `"overseasStudent"`
  * Type: string
 * periods
+ * preriods that lecture has taken
  * Type: array
 * lecturers
+ * lecturers that lecture has lectured
  * Type: array
 * code
  * the unique code of lecture